Skip to content

 • The container must be running

-2. Attach to the container (replace 301 with your container ID):
+From the Proxmox host shell, enter the container (replace 301 with your container ID):

 passwd